 The Association shall have such seal as is determined by the Board of Directors.
 The corporate seal shall remain in the custody of the Secretary of the Association and shall be affixed to all instruments in writing requiring the corporate seal for complete execution.

-These Bylaws may be amended at a regular or special meeting of the members, by a majority vote of the members present, in person or by proxy, at such a duly called meeting.
-The notice of such meeting shall have carried full disclosure of the proposed amendments.
-Any matter which is in fact governed by the Restrictive Covenants may not be amended except as provided in the Restrictive Covenants.
-(Revised and approved 12/8/2015)
+These Bylaws may be amended by a majority vote of the members.
+The Board shall call an informational meeting with notice that includes full disclosure of the proposed amendments.
+The Board shall invite proposed changes to the amended bylaws at that meeting and, following that meeting, shall prepare a revised written and/or electronic ballot to be distributed to all members for a vote.
+Any matter which is in fact governed by the Restrictive Covenants may not be amended except as provided in the Covenants.

 ROBERT’S RULES OF ORDER